bonny/WordPress-Simple-History/readme.txt

 ## Changelog

+= 2.7.x (nnn 2016) =

+- Fixed: Actions done with [WP CLI](https://wp-cli.org/) was not correctly attributed.
+Now the log should say "WP-CLI" intead of "Other" for actions done in WP CLI.

 = 2.7 (May 2016) =

 - Added: When a user is created or edited the log now shows what fields have changed and from what old value to what new value.
 A much requested feature!